ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 Compile and install the tweak again, you will you it will work as expected.

 ## Preference bundle
-The only thing we feel not clean is that we are hard coding `numberOfClaps` in the tweak source code, the end users have no option to change it unless they have source code.
-Theos has an template that allow you to create preference bundle to hook into `Settings.app` and add new setting item as you want.
-Our plan is using this preference bundle template to create new `Medium Tweak` item with a slider allows users to set number of claps as they want.
+The only thing we feel not clean is that we are hard coding `numberOfClaps` in the tweak source code, the end-users have no option to change it unless they have source code.
+Theos has a template that allows you to create preference bundle to hook into `Settings.app` and add a new setting item as you want.
+We plan to use this preference bundle template to create a new `Medium Tweak` item with a slider that allows users to set the number of claps as they want.
 How do you feel? 🤯🤯

 ### Create Preference bundle project
 From the root folder of your tweak, run Theos command to create new preference bundle template as below: